VictorDevLab/rock-paper-scissors/README.md

 # rock-paper-scissors
-a game built by javasscript
+a game built by javascript